Meal for one

 Which of the 5 senses brings back your memoirs more sharply?
 For me it’s definitely the sense of taste.
 A certain kind of citrus and nutty flavour takes me instantly to Tahiti beach, Italy.
 The taste of the food there bring back my visit there.
 Well, maybe when corona virus is over, I might plan a trip to Tahiti beach again.

-In the meantime, let just experiment and create a dish that is a memoirs to me.
+In the meantime, let just experiment and create a dish that is a memoir to me.
 Beautiful blue water, swimming in the beach and resting on the deck chair and being serve.
 Well, I can enjoy it here in the comfort of my home watching advertisement holidays resort; eating what I have experimented and created.

 What is Tahini sauce?
 Google: “Tahini sauce is popular throughout the Mediterranean and the Middle East.
 This simple, tangy, and flavour-packed sauce is made by blending rich, nutty tahini paste with citrus (lemon juice or lime juice), fresh garlic, and a little bit of water to aid the consistency.
 It has a savory, bitter, and nutty flavour profile.
 It is high in fat content and has an oily consistency”.

 Great that the experiment on using tahini sauce as soup turned out delicious.
 It’s a comforting meal, easy and enjoyable to have on cold raining day.
 Listening to the raindrops on my roof and eating my noodle with Netflix on.
 Let’s cook!!!!!